 - pain in your back, tummy or chest.

 Your nurse will check you for signs of a reaction during your treatment.
 If you feel unwell or have any of these signs, tell them straight away.
 If you do have a reaction, it can be treated quickly.

-It’s important to let your doctor know if you have this side effect.
-Your doctor may increase the time of your infusion to 4 to 6 hours in future cycles, which will reduce the chance of it happening again.
+It is important to let your doctor know if you have this side effect.
+Your doctor may increase the time of your infusion to 4 to 6 hours in future cycles.
+This will reduce the chance of it happening again.